 Help and Advice

-Sources of advice on looking after a historic religious building and developing it for wider community use
+This page contains sources of advice on looking after a historic religious building and developing it for wider community use

-This is a list of sources of advice and guidance has been produced by Becky Payne for our website, Historic Religious Buildings Alliance (HRBA), and a printer friendly version of this webpage can be downloaded here for an easy reference.
+A printer friendly version of this webpage can be downloaded here for an easy reference.
 However, please check back once in a while for up-dates and additions.
 You are free to copy and redistribute this material in any format.

-We welcome corrections and updates, which should be sent to firstname.lastname@example.org
+NOTE: The page has been produced by Becky Payne for our website, Historic Religious Buildings Alliance (HRBA), and we welcome corrections and updates, which should be sent to email@example.com

 The Church of Scotland has a series of leaflets on various aspects of managing church buildings, here